Toloka/docs/en/template-builder/templates/online-store-products.md

 ## Add a layout {#add-layout}

-To enhance Toloker's experience, you can highlight different types of data with colors using [view.alert](../reference/view.alert.md).
-You can place it in the [view.list](../reference/view.list.md) along with the other components.
+To enhance Toloker's experience, highlight different types of data with colors using [view.alert](../reference/view.alert.md).
+You can place this component in the [view.list](../reference/view.list.md) along with the other components.
 In this example, the description is highlighted with a blue border.

 {% cut "Show code" %}